 This isn’t the same as cancer starting in the vagina.

 Cancer starting in the vagina is known as primary vaginal cancer.
-Cancer that’s spread from another place in the body is called secondary cancer.
+Cancer that has spread from another place in the body is called secondary cancer.

 We don't know the exact causes of vaginal cancer.
-It is more common in older women, nearly half of all women diagnosed are over the age of 70.
+It is more common in older women.
+Almost 40 out of 100 (almost 40%) of new cases are in females aged 75 and over.
 It is very rare in women younger than 40.